Posted October 7

 Aftercare typically includes:

-• Walking daily to support blood flow
+• Walking daily to promote healthy blood flow

-• Avoiding hot baths, saunas, and direct sunlight on treated areas
+• Avoiding hot baths, saunas, and direct sunlight on treated areas for a short period

-• Attending follow-up appointments to track progress
+• Attending follow-up appointments to monitor progress and discuss next steps

 What are the long-term benefits of Sclerotherapy?